Helen Easterbrook

 R v MA (2021)

-successful defence of a client charged with possession of a non-functioning stun-gun.
+Successful defence of a client charged with possession of a non-functioning stun-gun.

 With over 20 years’ service as both a full time (regular) and part time (reserve) member of the Royal Navy, Helen has an extensive service knowledge to draw upon when advising clients.
 As an Under Water Warfare specialist, trained to deploy as part of the UK’s maritime Battle Staffs, she brings to her cases not only the understanding of what it is to make decisions under pressure, but a coolness of mind that allows her to command a courtroom.